Governance and Leadership

 Mike Malefakis, Emeritus

-Jean-François Manzoni, IMD
+Jean-Francois Manzoni, IMD

-Roy Mathew, Deloitte LLP
+Roy Mathew, Deloitte

-Austin Okere, CWG PlC
+Austin Okere, CWG Plc

-Cosmo Saginario, Grant Thornton LLP
+Cosmo Saginario, Grant Thornton

 A. Michael Smith, NASDAQ